Amruta14-a/sql_retail_sales_p1/README.md

     shift,
     COUNT(transaction_id) as total_orders
 FROM hourly_sale
-GROUP BY shift
+GROUP BY shift;
 ```

 ## Findings

-- **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+-**Customer Demographics**: The dataset represents customers across multiple age groups, with purchases spread across categories like Clothing and Beauty.
-- **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+-***High-Value Transactions**: A number of transactions recorded total sales above 1000, reflecting high-value purchases.
-- **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
+-**Sales Trends**: Monthly analysis highlights fluctuations in sales, indicating seasonal patterns and peak periods.
-- **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.
+-**Customer Insights**: The analysis reveals top customers by spending and identifies the most popular product categories.

 ## Reports

-- **Sales Summary**: A detailed report summarizing total sales, customer demographics, and category performance.
+- **Sales Summary**: A comprehensive overview of total sales, customer demographics, and category-wise performance.
-- **Trend Analysis**: Insights into sales trends across different months and shifts.
+-**Trend Analysis**: Insights into sales patterns across different months and time periods.
-- **Customer Insights**: Reports on top customers and unique customer counts per category.
+-**Customer Insights**: Analysis of top customers and the number of unique customers in each category.

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This project provides a structured introduction to SQL for data analysis, including database creation, data cleaning, exploratory analysis, and business-oriented queries.
+The insights derived from this work can support decision making by revealing sales trends, customer behavior, and product performance patterns.

 ## How to Use